 “Jeff didn’t have wi-fi, so he would import thousands of songs from his CDs into iTunes and not label them,” she recalled.
 “For weeks, we went through every song and labeled it.
 ‘Who is this?’
 ‘James Brown.’
 ‘What song is this?’
 ‘This is I Got To Move.’
 It was fun.
 I discovered so much music.
 Jeff didn’t care if the music randomly shuffled on his iPod.
 I was more like, ‘Let’s get this done.’”

-Married since 2010, the Wattses sipped coffee on the front bench of the center-left pew in Studio A of the Sanctuary.
-It’s a 300-seat space, overlooked by two large stained glass windows portraying Old Testament and New Testament narratives, where St. Peter’s Lutheran Church of Easton, Pennsylvania, held services from about 1900 until 2007.
+Married since 2010, the Wattses sipped coffee on the front bench of the center-left pew in Studio A of the Sanctuary, in Easton, Pennsylvania.
+It’s a 300-seat space, overlooked by two large stained glass windows portraying Old Testament and New Testament narratives, where St. Peter’s Lutheran Church held services from about 1900 until 2007.
 After the church ceased operations, audio-video producer and engineer Glen Forrest bought it, removed the altar, built a stage, installed lighting, ran cables downstairs to a basement studio and to another room directly behind the stage, and outfitted the spaces with state-of-the-art microphones and sound processing equipment.
 Forrest soon outgrew the premises, and sold it to the couple not long after the birth of their twin daughters, now 4½.
 Between rush hours or after a gig, it’s a less than 90-minute drive from the two-bedroom Harlem apartment they maintain for Watts’ not-infrequent New York gigs.

 A native of Pittsburgh, Watts, 55, had been a Brooklynite since 1981, when he left Berklee School of Music to join the Wynton Marsalis Quintet.
 He traces the notion of relocation to late 2001, when he recorded Branford Marsalis’ Footsteps of Our Fathers and his second leader date, Bar Talk, at Bearsville Studios, near Woodstock, New York.
 “I was accustomed to a recording process where you get all the bad Thai food you can order instantly,” he said.
 “It was in the woods, my cell phone stopped working—I was resisting.
 We stayed in cabins on the grounds, and when I woke up the next day, a deer was looking in the window.
 I thought, ‘Wow, this is kind of cool.’
 I wanted to get in an isolated space where I could pursue music in a cool environment, instead of doing the apartment dance, with people complaining when I practiced.
 And I was looking for a slightly more peaceful environment for my young family, wanting them to have a tree or two in their life.”